 Homemade Blackberry cobbler is delicious.
 How best to describe hot Blackberry Cobbler right from the oven... wow!
 That works.

 Thimbleberries begin to bloom in April on the Oregon coast.
 Reddish in color and have the shape of an upside-down tiny bowl when still on the shrub.
-Thimbleberry is delicious and one of my favorite berry.
+Thimbleberry is delicious and one of my favorite berries.

 The Salal, another northwest berry, is ripening fast.
 It is incredibly high in flavonoids.
 The Salal, historically, was used for strengthening capillaries-mucus membrane fragility.
 For folks who are susceptible to nose bleeds, munching on these berries can be helpful.
 A terrific survival food, and when dried can be stored for later use with the blue huckleberry when other berries are all gone.